395px

 That spring will last very little

-I read in the depths of your eyes
+I read in the depths of his eyes

 From 1968